Consultation

 The proposed marine surveys are not expected to have any significant impacts for the fishing industry.

-Energia is fully committed to supporting co-existence and co-operation with the fishing community throughout all stages of the South Irish Sea project.
+Energia Group and Vårgrønn are fully committed to supporting co-existence and co-operation with the fishing community throughout all stages of the South Irish Sea project.
+Further information on the marine surveys and site investigations is provided here.